gt-sse-center/autora-user-cookiecutter/docs/index.md

 !!! success
     The Firebase website we set up requires `Node` to be installed on your system.

-You can find information about how to install on the [official node website](https://nodejs.org/en)
+You can find information about how to install on the [official Node website](https://nodejs.org/en)

 ### Create A Virtual Environment